-There’s no better way to usher in springtime in Rochester than by tapping maple trees for syrup!
-As the Earth breaks loose from winter’s icy grip, snowmelt and heavy spring rains swell our waterways.
-Tree buds begin to open, and so do seasonal businesses.
+There is no better way to welcome spring in Rochester than by tapping maple trees for syrup.
+As winter loosens its hold, snowmelt and early rains swell our waterways, tree buds begin to open, and seasonal businesses return for another year.

 Spring Migration